epiette/LudiiAICompetition/README.md

 ## Implementing Agents
 All agents are expected to extend the “AI” abstract class provided by Ludii.
-At this point in time, this means that agents are expected to be implemented in Java.
+This means that agents are expected to be implemented in Java.
 We also provide a [Ludii Python AI repository](https://github.com/Ludeme/LudiiPythonAI) which shows how a simple Java wrapper to implement this class can be used around a Python-based AI implementation.

 During the competition, agents will have access to a “Forward Model” of the game they are playing at that time.
 They will have access to the “Game” object (containing e.g. the rules of the game), and they will be told which role they are expected to play (i.e. Player 1 or Player 2).